Clare Boothe Luce: Political life after office

 After Fidel Castro led a revolution in Cuba in 1959, Luce and her husband began to sponsor anticommunist groups.
 This support included funding Cuban exiles in commando speedboat raids against Cuba in the early 1960s.
+In 1963 the Freedom House-initiated organisation, Citizens Committee for a Free Cuba, was set up, which Luce was a member of.
+She called for U.S. government intervention Cuba, declaring in October 1962, just before the Cuban Missile Crisis, that "What is now at stake in the decision for intervention or non-intervention in Cuba is the question not only of American prestige but of American survival".
 Luce's continuing anticommunism as well as her advocacy of conservatism led her to support Senator Barry Goldwater of Arizona as the Republican candidate for president in 1964.
 She also considered but rejected a candidacy for the United States Senate from New York on the Conservative party ticket.
 That same year, which also saw the political emergence of future friend Ronald Reagan, marked the voluntary end of Henry Luce's tenure as editor-in-chief of Time.
 The Luces retired together, establishing a winter home in Arizona and planning a final move to Hawaii.
 Her husband, Henry, died in 1967 before that dream could be realized, but she went ahead with construction of a luxurious beach house in Honolulu, and, for some years, she led an active life in Hawaii high society.

 In 1973, President Richard Nixon named her to the President's Foreign Intelligence Advisory Board (PFIAB).
 She remained on the board until President Jimmy Carter succeeded President Gerald Ford in 1977.
-By then, she had put down roots in Washington, D.C., that would become permanent in her last years.
 In 1979, she was the first woman to be awarded the Sylvanus Thayer Award by the United States Military Academy at West Point.
 President Reagan reappointed Luce to PFIAB.
 She served on the board until 1983.

+Luce sat on the board of the directors of the Association of Former Intelligence Officers, founded in 1975.
+She was involved with the Committee on the Present Danger, founded in 1976.

 In 1986, Luce was the recipient of the Golden Plate Award of the American Academy of Achievement.